adrelanos/aeternity-wiki/Ubuntu-Node-Commands.md

 ```
 ##

-### Sync with the network
+### Sync with a network
-To sync with the network and download the blockchain:
+To sync with a network and download blockchain:
 ```
 easy:sync().
 ```